 Eradicane is designed to control weeds in corn without leaving a harmful carry-over.
 It lets you grow corn where it has been impossible before.
-Eradicane also controls most annual grasses and broadleaf weeds like foxtails, fall panicum, pigweed, and lambs-quarters.
+Eradicane controls most annual grasses and broadleaf weeds like fall panicum, pigweed, and lambs-quarters.

 When properly applied and weather conditions exist for normal plant growth through the season, Eradicane will not harm the treated crop, and harmful soil residues will not remain after harvest.
 However, during germination and early growth, extended periods of unusually cold and wet or hot and dry weather, or during an attack by insects, nematodes, or plant diseases, carry-over soil residues of certain persistent herbicides may weaken crop seedlings.
 A new formulation, Eradicane Extra, is more effective than regular EPTC.
+For hard to kill grasses, use 71⁄2 pt. per acre rate.